sunilabrahamindia/sunilabraham/amaa/men-and-gods-in-a-changing-world-book-review.md

 ## Publication {#publication}

-This review appeared on pp. 78–79 of *Religion and Society*.
+This review was published in *Religion and Society*, Vol. 28, No. 1 (1981), pp. 78–79.
 It reviews *Men and Gods in a Changing World* by Judith M. Brown, published by SCM Press Ltd., London, in 1980, comprising 182 pages and priced at £5.95.

 {% include navbox-amaa.html %}